Arinze008/Azure-Onboard-Automator/README.md

 + Review the ways you can scale virtual machines and improve performance.
 + Describe Azure storage lifecycle management policies and how they can optimize costs.

-## Learn more with self-paced training

-+ [Create a Windows virtual machine in Azure](https://learn.microsoft.com/training/modules/create-windows-virtual-machine-in-azure/).
-Create a Windows virtual machine using the Azure portal.
-Connect to a running Windows virtual machine using Remote Desktop
-+ [Build a scalable application with Virtual Machine Scale Sets](https://learn.microsoft.com/training/modules/build-app-with-scale-sets/).
-Enable your application to automatically adjust to changes in load while minimizing costs with Virtual Machine Scale Sets.
-+ [Connect to virtual machines through the Azure portal by using Azure Bastion](https://learn.microsoft.com/en-us/training/modules/connect-vm-with-azure-bastion/).
-Deploy Azure Bastion to securely connect to Azure virtual machines directly within the Azure portal to effectively replace an existing jumpbox solution, monitor remote sessions by using diagnostic logs, and manage remote sessions by disconnecting a user session.

 ## Key takeaways

-Congratulations on completing the lab.
-Here are the main takeaways for this lab.

 + Azure virtual machines are on-demand, scalable computing resources.
 + Azure virtual machines provide both vertical and horizontal scaling options.